 One of the Most Unique Spaces in the Twin Cities

-Where turrets and painted glass windows stand in contrast to contemporary walls of glass, where porcelain stoves exist alongside geothermal technology; where elegant and traditional early 20th century architecture meets contemporary, Nordic-inspired design – we welcome you to the American Swedish Institute – a distinct and memorable setting for your corporate or private event.
-Just ten minutes south of downtown Minneapolis, the American Swedish Institute’s convenient location makes it easily accessible from anywhere in the Twin Cities or the surrounding area.
+Welcome you to the American Swedish Institute, where turrets and stained glass windows stand in contrast to contemporary walls of glass; where elegant early 20th century architecture meets contemporary, Nordic-inspired design.
+This is a distinct and memorable setting for your corporate or private event.
+Just ten minutes south of downtown Minneapolis, the ASI's convenient location is easily accessible from anywhere in the Twin Cities.

 The Turnblad Mansion

-This 33-room castle on Park Avenue, completed in 1908, was home to Swan J. Turnblad and his family.
-Turnblad, who made his fortune by publishing a Swedish-language newspaper, gifted his home to the public in 1929.
-His legacy, now a museum and cultural center, is enjoyed by all who visit the Turnblad Mansion.
+The 33-room "castle," or Turnblad Mansion on Park Avenue, was completed in 1908.
+It was the home of Swedish newspaper publisher Swan J. Turnblad and his family.
+Turnblad made his fortune with the Svenska Amerikanska Posten, a Swedish-language newspaper, and gifted his home to the public in 1929 to be used as a museum and cultural center.

 The Nelson Cultural Center

-The open, fresh design of the Nelson Cultural Center is the perfect spot for fundraisers, conferences, or social events.
+The open, fresh design of the Nelson Cultural Center is the perfect spot for fundraisers, conferences or social events from small groups of ten to 20 or larger gatherings up 200-300 people.
 Dine, dance, mingle… all are possible in this state-of-the-art space!
 Our event spaces and conference rooms offer seating and classroom arrangements to fit the size and needs of your group.

 Slate & Stone Catering at the American Swedish Institute